-In 2012, Fountaingrove Golf and Athletic Club asked a long-time member to write up a history of the club.
+In 2012, The Fountaingrove Club asked a long-time member to write up a history of the club.
 The resulting essay became our most researched biography of all time.
 Here is an edited version of that piece.

-Fountaingrove Golf and Athletic Club is situated in the hills of northeast Santa Rosa, in an area that Thomas Lake Harris established as Fountain Grove in 1885.
+The Fountaingrove Club is situated in the hills of northeast Santa Rosa, in an area that Thomas Lake Harris established as Fountain Grove in 1885.

 Harris also established a winery on the property with Dr. John Hyde.
 The winery became very successful.
 When Harris eventually returned to New York, he turned the property over to his adopted son, Kenaye Nagasawa.
 The adjacent park, where the Club shares the lake on Holes 10 and 17, was named for him.